kristophesankar/pomolotl/README.md

 </p>

 # PomoLotl
-#  Introduction
-(This is in active development) A pomodoro timer web app built with Next js and XSTATE!
+Pomodoro - Axolotl.
+A pomodoro timer application built with NextJS and XSTATE.

 # Background / Motivation
 Pomodoro is a time management technique developed by Francesco Cirillo in the late 1980s.
 The technique involves breaking work into focused intervals of 25 minutes, called "Pomodoros," separated by short breaks of 5-10 minutes.
 After four Pomodoros, a longer break of 15-30 minutes is taken.